 The Wide Expanse of Canal Street and the Street Name Changes

 Canal Street, at the upriver end of the French Quarter, is one of the widest streets in the country.
-That's because it is a dividing line of two cultures.
+That's because it is a dividing line between two cultures.
 The original French and Spanish settlers who lived in the French Quarter were not amused when Americans began to arrive and settle in New Orleans after the Louisiana Purchase.
 So, they built a very wide expanse to separate the Creoles from the Americans.

 Although a canal was intended for the area, it was never actually constructed.